bigtoga/Examples/Statistics/Basics of statistics/Variables - Discrete vs continuous.md

 places).

 # Quiz - Discrete or continuous?
-** You record a log of how many push-ups per day you could achieve for 30 days ** Discrete because (a) you are recording a counting of things that (b) cannot be broken into smaller parts.
+**You record a log of how many push-ups per day you could achieve for 30 days** Discrete because (a) you are recording a counting of things that (b) cannot be broken into smaller parts.
 You don't count a half a push-up - it's a discrete value that can't be broken down further.

+**You track the results of throwing two numbers laying dice in a spreadsheet** Discrete because, although this could be "any number within a range" (2-12), it is such a limited number of realistic data points.